joexzh/filemod/README.md

 ### Auto rollback

-During the running process, if some of the files are moved/deleted/symlinked, and then encountered errors like not having permissions, the previous moved/deleted/symlinked changes will be rolled back, back to the state before running the command.
+During the running process, if some of the files are moved/deleted/symlinked, then encountered errors like not having permissions, the previous moved/deleted/symlinked changes will be rolled back, back to the state before running the command.

 ### Auto detect conflicts